WHO IS RESPONSIBLE FOR PROCESSING YOUR PERSONAL INFORMATION?

 Delete personal information (Right to erasure) - You can request that we erase or delete all or some of your personal information in the PGI database and we will carry out this request unless certain exceptional reasons arise permitting PGI to keep certain information about you; for example, we may keep information if we need to do so to comply with a legal obligation, to resolve disputes and to enforce agreements.
 If you have any questions about this process, you may contact us at firstname.lastname@example.org.
 Please note that in certain jurisdictions in which we operate (United States), we comply with additional local law requirements regarding data subject right to erasure and may refuse your request in accordance with local laws.
 We would only be entitled to refuse to comply with your request for one of the following reasons: to comply with legal obligations or to exercise or defend a legal claim.

-Change or correct personal information (right to rectification) - You can edit some of your personal information we keep on our database.
-If you have any questions about this process, you may contact us at firstname.lastname@example.org .
+Change or correct personal information (right to rectification) - You can edit some of your personal information we keep in our database.
+If you have any questions about this process, you may contact us at email@example.com .

-Object to, or limit or restrict use of personal information - You can ask us to stop using all or some of your personal information by contacting us at email@example.com.
+Object to, limit or restrict the use of personal information - You can ask us to stop using all or some of your personal information by contacting us at firstname.lastname@example.org.
 We will respond to your request within 30 days (although we may be allowed to extend this period in certain cases).

 Upon being contacted for any of the above reasons, we may ask you to first verify your identity, or ask for more information about your request before we proceed.
 Where we are legally permitted to do so, we may decline your request, but we will explain why if we do so.